inngest/inngest-demo-app/README.md

 1. It has several Inngest functions (w/ and w/out steps)
 2. Some functions throw errors at random to simulate failures
-3. A cron function runs every 2 minutes to send fake events to your local all
+3. A cron function runs every 10 minutes to send fake events to your local app

 ## Usage